• Home

 July 15, 2021 in fiction, novel

 Phoenix is self-harming, suicidal and sectioned.
 She has visions, in which Sherlock Holmes tells her she can be a great detective.
 Hers is a story of murder, detection, and hope, in a seemingly hopeless world.
 When else has a group of people, considered the dregs of society, become superheroes?
-This is the first chapter of the, as yet, unpublished Up Lit crime novel Phoenix: The Delusional Detective.
+This is the opening of Phoenix: The Delusional Detective.

 Tags: detective fiction, Phoenix: Supersensitive, mental health